 The brave new world of internet marketing is all about helping a business reduce its risks; however, I believe that the risk-takers are the ones that stand out from the crowd.

 They are the ones that get things moving, and they are the ones that we all look up to; in this new age of marketing, there are fewer and fewer speculators – people are still being entrepreneurial, and yes, they are speculating.

 However, they are increasingly minimising their risks – an excellent example is a methodology I employ to predict SEO return on investment.
 My gut feeling is this is stifling creativity and originality in marketing.

 Advice About Internet Marketing

-I am still a return on investment internet marketer, I’ve been trained all my working life to work that way and I don’t think ‘d be comfortable working in any other way, however I think it’s time that we as the marketing community start to think in much more detail about the way we do things, the way we promote ourselves and the general future direction of marketing, how the different forms of internet marketing sits within that and how we are best positioned to making businesses grow and soar above the rest.
+We promote ourselves and the general future direction of marketing, how the different forms of internet marketing sit within that and how we are best positioned to make businesses grow and soar above the rest.